hypi-universe/docs/content/ui-create-release.md

 ![NewRelease](/img/UI-CreateRelease-2.PNG)

-3. The new release (release-1) can be seen under the Releases tab
+3. The new release (release-1) can be seen under the Releases tab.

 ![NewRelease](/img/UI-CreateRelease-3.PNG)